hominidae/InsectsArctic/README.md

 https://boldsystems.org/index.php/Public_BINSearch?searchtype=records

+The data from Canada once downloaded and combined takes up around 2 gigabytes.
+Use the repository here to stitch it all together: https://github.com/hominidae/ProcessBOLDPublicData

-You simply need to download as a TSV file.
+For the provinces/territories, you simply need to download the data as TSV files.
 I would suggest downloading in the combined specimen and sequencing TSV format for this part.

 ### Global Biodiversity Information Facility data

 In addition, human observation data from GBIF is used as well.
 You can perform a search an occurance search on GBIF here: https://www.gbif.org/occurrence/search

+Select combined csv file as the download, you can elect to go with human observations or research grade observations.

 ## Process DNA sequencing data
-Run 001_LoadSequencingData.R to process the available sequencing data from "Data.7z" and save as a tsv file.
+Run 001_LoadSequencingData.R to process the available sequencing data from "data.7z" and save as a tsv file.

 This is necessary because the BOLD specimen data alone does not contain the unique BIN numbers for each processed specimen when downloading through the BOLD Data Console.